santiagobasso1/santiagobasso1/README.md

 - 👨🏻‍🎓 Information systems engineering student
 - 🤯 Looking for a job that takes advantage of my skills
 - 📚 Learning something new every day
-- 🧉 Argentine permanent resident
+- 🏆 Argentinian permanent resident ⚽️
-- 🇺🇾 Born in uruguay
+- 🧉 Born in uruguay

 ### Knowledge: